Delta David Gier: New York Philharmonic

 In 1994, Music Director Kurt Masur selected Gier to be an assistant conductor at the New York Philharmonic, a role he maintained for 15 seasons under the direction of both Masur and Lorin Maazel.
-Gier’s debut performance with the Philharmonic was in the summer of 2000, conducting a program including Stravinsky’s Firebird ballet suite (1945) and Bernstein's overture to Candide.
+Gier’s debut performance with the Philharmonic was in the summer of 2000, conducting a program including Stravinsky’s Firebird ballet suite and Bernstein's overture to Candide.
 The concert was reviewed positively in The Journal News, where Gier was praised at length for "guiding splendid performances": "Gier demonstrated the ability to control this orchestra, not always an easy task, and put together interesting interpretations.
 He set up the musical climaxes masterfully[. ...]
 In his hands, the energy was held in check until the last possible moment and the concluding whirlwind was very effective."

-Gier went on to conduct many educational concerts with the New York Philharmonic, as well as with the Cleveland Orchestra, Philadelphia Orchestra, and Chicago Symphony Orchestra.
-Over his last two seasons as assistant conductor, Gier served as both host and conductor for two complete series of the New York Philharmonic’s Young People’s Concerts, becoming the first person to do so since 1952.
+Gier conducted many educational concerts with the New York Philharmonic, as well as with the Cleveland Orchestra, Philadelphia Orchestra, and Chicago Symphony Orchestra.
+Over his last two seasons as assistant conductor, he served as both host and conductor for two complete series of the New York Philharmonic’s Young People’s Concerts, becoming the first person to do so since 1952.

-During his tenure at the Philharmonic, Gier pursued a variety of guest engagements, including a tour of over sixty performances of Bizet’s Carmen with San Francisco Opera’s Western Opera Theater in 1997.
+During his tenure at the Philharmonic, Gier pursued a variety of guest engagements, including a tour of over 60 performances of Bizet’s Carmen with San Francisco Opera’s Western Opera Theater in 1997.
 Also in 1997, Gier participated in the National Conductor Preview at the invitation of the League of American Orchestras.